1

 rejected, the BB became dominant (by default), became amplified, and now

-has been among different versions of the BB model.
-None of these versions
+"debate" has been among different versions of the BB model.
+None of these

-The future of cosmology may very well lie not with a simplistic
+The future of cosmology lies not with a simplistic

-single-cell Big Bang but with a multi-cell, dynamic space,
+single-cell Big Bang but with a multi-cell, dynamic,

 Steady State.